top of page

 Overall, mosaic knitting is a fun technique that is much easier to manage than stranded colorwork and would be a great step for a new knitter who would like to experiment with colorwork.

-Be sure to subscribe to my mailing list to hear more about colorwork techniques this year and find out about pattern releases.
+Be sure to subscribe to my mailing list to learn more knitting tips and hear about pattern releases.

 Sources: